TcHaxx/protobuf/README.md

 [Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns) are currently not preserved to avoid dynamic allocations.
 They are just skipped, for now.

+### Groups
+[Groups](https://protobuf.dev/programming-guides/encoding/#groups) are a deprecated feature and are therefore not implemented in this library.

 # Acknowledgments

 * [TcUnit](https://github.com/tcunit/TcUnit) - A unit testing framework for Beckhoff's TwinCAT 3